Sick Leave Policy Updates

 Before returning to work, you should be free of a fever for at least 24 hours without the use of any medication and provide a physician’s note clearing you to return or negative results from a COVID test.

-Employees should keep in contact with their supervisor until they are able to return to work.
+Employees should keep in contact with their supervisor or department chair until they are able to return to work.
 During this time, employees should use their available sick leave time, in accordance with our sick leave policy.

 Employees caring for an immediate family member showing flu-like symptoms can use sick time without the restriction of three days, which is indicated in our general Sick Leave policy.